lucaires/Hackathon-CCR/README.md

 ### Developed by:

+* lucaires
+* mscmateus
-lucaires, mscmateus and ianprioste
+* ianprioste
-*Thank you for your contribution!
+Thank you for your contribution!